Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 California Fair Chance Act

-The California Fair Chance Act was effective on Jan.
+The California Fair Chance Act became effective on Jan.
 1, 2018.
 This law applies to private and public employers in California with five or more employees unless an exception applies.

 The Fair Chance Act prohibits employers from inquiring about an applicant’s criminal history before making a conditional job offer.